Project News ·

 Tapping into a network of Reef Champions

-The program has activated a series of locally-driven and highly collaborative community-led projects that collectively brought together 163 partners from Bundaberg to Cape York.
+The program activated a series of locally-driven and highly collaborative community-led projects that collectively brought together 163 partners from Bundaberg to Cape York.

 This blog reflects on the design of the program, its achievements to date and provides ideas around the next steps and how we apply what we learned along the way.